xzackli/modulefiles/README.md

 # modulefiles

 Use these module files so you don't experience the tortuosity of installing pixell/healpy/NaMaster on the Tiger and Della clusters at Princeton.
+If you only use the mydella Jupyterlab, then you only need to run [one line](###-jupyter-kernel).

 An example block to add to your .bashrc would be